sachin413/End-to-End-Azure-Data-Engineering-Project/README.md

 ## Overview

 This repository contains a comprehensive end-to-end Azure Data Engineering solution, covering the entire data lifecycle from ingestion to reporting.
 The project utilizes various Azure services and tools to achieve efficient data handling, transformation, and reporting.
+This project is useful for beginner Data engineer and anyone who want to upskill and get hands-on experience on Azure Data Engineering.

 ## Project Components